sehlen-bsi/botan-docs/docs/cryptodoc/src/05_07_slh_dsa.rst

 ``sphincsplus_shake`` modules, enabling their selection for key creation.
 As with the SLH-DSA instances, they are provided to the constructors of the SLH-DSA keys.
-These instances are maintained solely for version compatibility.
+These instances are maintained solely for backwards compatibility.
 It is strongly recommended to use the SLH-DSA instances instead.

 Signature Creation
 ------------------

 **Remark:** Signature creation with non-empty contexts is currently not supported in Botan.
-Support for the pre-hash variant of SLH-DSA is also not yet available.
+Support for the pre-hash variant (HashSLH-DSA) of SLH-DSA is also not yet available.

 An SLH-DSA signature is created in the following manner, following